rust-lang/nomicon/src/subtyping.md

 because it has all the requirements of `fmt::Display`, plus the `source`/`description`/`cause` functions.

 However, subtyping in traits is not that interesting.
-Here in the nomicon, we're going to focus more with how subtyping interacts with lifetimes
+Here in the Rustonomicon, we're going to focus more with how subtyping interacts with lifetimes.

 Let's define a lifetime to be the simple requirement:

-`'a` defines a region of code in which a value will be alive.
+> `'a` defines a region of code.

-Now that we have a defined set of requirements for lifetimes, we can define how they relate to each other.
+Now that we have a defined set of requirements for lifetimes, we can define how they relate to each other:

-`'long: 'short` if and only if `'long` defines a region of code that **completely contains** `'short`.
+> `'long : 'short` if and only if `'long` defines a region of code that **completely contains** `'short`.

 `'long` may define a region larger than `'short`, but that still fits our definition.